aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 });
 ```

-the environment property allows you to pass any environment variable to your containers, and in these case we need to have to our domain endpoint which will the loadBalancer's DNS name. and this is one of the perks of using CDK you take advantage of the patterns you use in programming language as it comes naturally to you, all we have to do is access the loadBalancer Instance inside our FargateService that we called and the dns name will be available as a property. the second property called secrets also has the same purpose of passing in environment variables, however the problem it solves is that the values listed in environment property will be exposed in the CloudFormation Template generated by CDK, so by using secrets these sensitive data will not be vulnerable.
+The environment property allows you to pass any environment variable to your containers, and in this case we need to have to our domain endpoint which will be the loadBalancer's DNS name.
+This is one of the perks of using CDK, you take advantage of the patterns you use in programming languages as it comes naturally to you, all we have to do is access the loadBalancer Instance inside our FargateService that we called and the dns name will be available as a property.
+The second property called secrets also has the same purpose of passing in environment variables, however the problem it solves is that the values listed in environment property will be exposed in the CloudFormation Template generated by CDK, so by using secrets these sensitive data will not be vulnerable.

 ### CloudWatch Dashboard

-for Monitoring side of the App, CloudWatch provides several Metrics for us to monitor and we can customize a dashboard for display
+For Monitoring side of the App, CloudWatch provides several Metrics for us to monitor and we can customize a dashboard for display

-so far i have added 4 widgets in the dashboard
+so far I have added 4 widgets in the dashboard

 - loadBalancer Request Count
 - loadBalancer Latency Response Time
 - NGINX Logs
 - PHP Logs

-so these are the main components of our Apps Infrastucture Stack and we don't need to do anything to deploy it, cause as soon as you push any changes to your Repo the Pipeline will pick it up, build and deploy accordingly
+These are the main components of our Apps Infrastucture Stack and we don't need to do anything to deploy it, cause as soon as you push any changes to your Repo the Pipeline will pick it up, build and deploy accordingly